Cultural Workshop Project

 Artists work in an area of activity related to one of the following five artistic disciplines: performing arts, visual arts, cinema and video, media and multimedia, craft and design.

-Writers are identified by literary genre: children's literature, creative non-fiction, fiction, poetry, theatre.
+Writers are identified by literary genre: comic book, storytelling, youth literature, non-fiction, poetry, theatre, stories, essays and novels.

 Cultural organizations work mainly in the following areas: performing arts; visual arts; cultural associations; cinema, media and new technologies; municipal cultural dissemination; literature and libraries; heritage, history and museology.